-By JP Alves (Portuguese native)
+By our local Portuguese writer, JP Alves

 In Portugal, the Portuguese Silver Coast is, quite possibly, the most beautiful hidden gem.

 This inspirational travel route takes you from one of the last towns of Costa Lisboa (Lisbon), Ericeira, through a selection of delightful, relatively undiscovered places along Portugal’s Silver Coast.
 This article has been written by my partner, who is Portuguese, so he has spent lots of holidays in the area, and he knows the region extremely well.
 I have purely polished his English off a little!